foomo/gocontentful/README.md

 Creates a Contentful client, this is the first function you need to call.
 For usage details please refer to the Quickstart above.

+>**SetEnvironment**(environment string)

+Sets the Contentful client's environment.
+All subsequent API calls will be directed to that environment in the selected space.
+Pass an empty string to reset to the _master_ environment.

 **SPACE CACHING**

 >(cc *ContentfulClient) **CacheHasContentType**(contentTypeID string) bool